basselhak/archive.basselhak.github.io/cv.md

 # Positions held

-- Postdoctoral Researcher on the Horizon 2020 ENLIGHTEN Project ('European Legitimacy in Governing through Hard Times: The Role of European Networks', Project Grant No. 649456), Copenhagen Business School, 2017-present
+- Postdoctoral Researcher on the Horizon 2020 ENLIGHTEN Project ('European Legitimacy in Governing through Hard Times: The Role of European Networks', Project Grant No. 649456), Department of Business and Politics, Copenhagen Business School, 2017-present